-On the night of November 7, 2019, Oleg Valeryevich Sokolov, the decorated Napoleonic era historian, author and professor at Saint Petersburg State University in Saint Petersburg, Russian, physically assaulted his girlfriend, 24-year-old Anastasia Veshchenko.
-She had been a student of his, and upon graduation, had moved into his apartment.
+On the night of November 7, 2019 Oleg Valeryevich Sokolov, the decorated Napoleonic era historian, author and professor at Saint Petersburg State University in Saint Petersburg, Russian, physically assaulted his girlfriend, 24-year-old Anastasia Veshchenko.
+She had been a student of his and upon graduation moved into his apartment.
 That night, after being beaten, Veshchenko called her brother and informed him of the assault.
 She said Professor Sokolov attacked her because she attended a birthday party with a friend.

 That night, not long after notifying her brother of the assault, Anastasia Veshchenko called her brother back and told him that the dispute had been resolved and that all was well.

-During the early morning hours of November 8, 2019, the 63-year-old professor, in his flat, killed Anastasia Veshchenko by shooting her with a sawed-off shotgun.
-Following the murder, Sokolov dismembered his victim in the bathtub, placed her body parts in garbage bags and stored them in his spare bedroom.
+During the early morning hours of November 8, 2019 the 63-year-old professor, in his flat, killed Anastasia Veshchenko by shooting her with a sawed-off shotgun.
+Following the murder he dismembered his victim in the bathtub, placed her body parts in garbage bags and stored them in his spare bedroom.

 On November 9, 2019, with his dead girlfriend's mutilated body still in his apartment, Professor Sokolov hosted a party.

-On the morning after the party, the intoxicated killer walked along the Moika River not far from his flat.
+On the morning after the party the intoxicated killer walked along the Moika River not far from his flat.
 He was recorded on a CCTV camera throwing bags into the water.
-At one point he stumbled and fell into the water.
-People who witnessed his fall saved him by pulling him out of the drink.
+At one point he stumbled and fell into the drink.
+People who witnessed his fall saved him by pulling him out of the water.
 Someone called the police.

 When officers searched Professor Sokolov's backpack they discovered a bag containing a pair of female arms.
-At that point Sokolov informed the police he had murdered his girlfriend.
-He led the officers back to his apartment where the officers found what remained of Anastasia Veshchenko's body.
+At that point Sokolov informed the police he murdered his girlfriend.
+He led the officers back to his apartment where they found what remained of Anastasia Veshchenko's body.
 They also seized the shotgun, several firearms and the saw the professor used to dismember his girlfriend.

 While at the murder scene with the police officers, the professor, in an attempted suicide, stabbed himself with a dagger.
 Following treatment at a nearby hospital he was arrested on charges of murder and illegal possession of firearms.